 About the Book

-Success in aesthetic nasal reconstruction is earned through careful planning and deliberate choices, not through dependence on any one surgical maneuver.
+Success in aesthetic nasal reconstruction is earned through careful planning and deliberate choices.
+It is as much about what you don't do as what you do.

-Planning is paramount, and the best plans are derived from understanding and practicing the tried-and-true principles outlined in Aesthetic Nasal Reconstruction: Principles and Practice.
+Planning is paramount, and the best plans are derived from understanding and practicing the tried-and-true principles explained in Aesthetic Nasal Reconstruction Principles and Practice.

-In this two-volume set, Dr. Frederick Menick shares invaluable lessons from his 35-year clinical practice as well as the secrets of his pioneering techniques.
+In this two-volume set, Dr. Frederick Menick shares his pioneering techniques and invaluable lessons from his 35-year clinical practice.

 Based on a principled approach to repair, you’ll learn how to: